FightingFalcon/Lobby-Manager-for-Unity3D/README.md

 * Players can create new lobbies or join existing ones using unique lobby codes.
 The script handles all aspects of lobby management, including setting up lobby options and player data.
 * Implements anonymous sign-in functionality, streamlining the process of player authentication and ensuring a smooth user experience.

+- TODO: Separate ui and use event driven impl.